A New Ideology

 The fundamental idea of our current regime is one that most people have forgotten, because it is associated with Marx, and one must not talk about even the things Marx got right, because the USSR went bad.
-It is that we are wage laborers.
+The fundamental idea to which I refer is that we are wage laborers.
 We work for other people, we don’t control the means of production.
 Absent a job, we live in poverty.
 Sure, there are some exceptions, but they are exceptions.
 We are impelled, as it were, by Marx’s whip of hunger.
-It took a lot of work to set up this system, as Polyani notes in his book “the Great Transformation”, but now that it has happened, it is invisible to us.
+It took a lot of work to set up this system, as Polyani notes in his book The Great Transformation, but now that it has happened, it is invisible to us.

 A new ideology that leads to prosperity should insist on changing this relation to the means of production.
-This doesn’t mean a Marxist proletarian “communist” paradise, it does mean giving ordinary people back real economic power, which means the real ability to say “no” to wage labor, to not need to immediately run out and get a new job.
-Not only will this lead to a different more fair division of goods created by society, it will lead to those who are working in wage labor jobs being treated much better.
-The experience of the dot-com boom should be instructive in this regard: when you can walk out because you don’t need this job and it isn’t clear you can be replaced, bosses suddenly start treating you very very well indeed.
+This doesn’t mean a Marxist proletarian “communist” paradise, but it does mean giving ordinary people back real economic power, which means the real ability to say “no” to wage labor, and the freedom from needing to take the next job that comes along regardless of what it is.
+Not only will this lead to a different, much more fair division of goods created by society, it will lead to much better treatment of wage labor workers.
+The experience of the dot-com boom should be instructive in this regard: When you can walk out because you don’t need this job and it isn’t clear you can be replaced, bosses suddenly start treating you very, very well indeed.

-I’ll talk about what that ideology looks like, what that society looks like, at a later date, certainly in my non-fiction book.
-It will be, not a consumer society, but a producer one, in which most people feel that they can make things, feel that they can provide much of their own needs.
-Though many people sneer at the idea technology matters, in fact technological change makes possible new modes of production, and new social arrangements.
-The assembly line and factory imply a type of social arrangement, the heavy plow implies a type of social arrangement, hunter-gathering implies yet another.
-Within each of these technological tool kits, however, there are choices: some hunter-gather bands are the sweetest most kind peaceful people you could ever want to meet.
+I’ll talk about what that ideology looks like and what that society looks like, at a later date, certainly in my non-fiction book.
+It will be, not a consumer society, but a producer one, in which most people feel that they can make things, feel that they can provide for much of their own needs.
+Though many people sneer at the idea that technology matters, in fact technological change makes possible new modes of production, along with new social arrangements.
+The assembly line and factory imply a type of social arrangement, the heavy plow implies a type of social arrangement, hunter-gatherer implies yet another.
+Within each of these technological tool kits, however, there are choices: some hunter-gather bands are the sweetest, most kind, peaceful people you could ever want to meet.
 Others are high practitioners of torture and head-hunting.
 Central planning of the Soviet variety and industrial democracy of early to mid-twentieth century America are both within the possibilities of industrialization.
 Radios were originally used much like the early internet till the government used the excuse of the Titanic sinking to seize the airwaves from the early pioneers and sell them to large companies.

-An ideology that believes treating people well is the better way to do things is a lot better to live under.
+An ideology that believes in treating people well is a lot better to live under.
 And as a bonus, happy people are a lot more fun to be around.
-And societies with that ideology, all other things being equal, will tend to out-compete those who believe that fear, misery and the whip are the best way to motivate people.
+And societies with that ideology, all other things being equal, will tend to out-compete those who believe that fear, misery, and the whip are the best way to motivate people.

 A powerful ideology is a scary thing.
-If your ideology isn’t strong enough, doesn’t create enough fervent belief that people will die for it, then it won’t change the world.
-But if it does create that level of fervent belief, then it will be misused, so the question is simply: will this do more harm than good?
+If your ideology isn’t strong enough, doesn’t create fervent enough belief that people will die for it, then it won’t change the world.
+But if it does create that level of fervent belief, then it will be misused.
+The question is simple: Will this do more harm than good?

 When faced, then, with a monstrous ideology, our duty is to come up with a better one, an opposing one.
 Because ideology determines what we do.
-It is both the lens we see the world through, and the motor that pushes us forward.
+It is both the lens through which we see the world, and the motor that pushes us forward.

 If you enjoyed this article, and want me to write more, please DONATE or SUBSCRIBE.